 Types of Channels for A Sales Channel Strategy

-There are a number of channels you can employ as a sales strategy, that allow you to diversify where you bring in revenue from.
+There are a number of channels you can employ as a sales strategy, that allow you to diversify where you bring in revenue.
 Let’s look at a few of them:

 This is a form of channel sales you’re probably most familiar with, having bought electronics and cars from distributors before.
 Distributors are 3rd parties that sell your product directly to the end consumers, and most distributors have made/are looking to make their own brand as a distributor of a particular type(s) of product.